wkumari/router-config-builder/README.md

 The variables are written in [YAML](https://learn.getgrav.org/15/advanced/yaml), and the configlets (templates) are written in [Jinja2](http://jinja.pocoo.org).

 The general design that we update the variables files with the new information for each meeting (interface configs, BGP configs, etc), run the `build.py` script, and copy and paste the resulting config into the device (now actually deployed with Ansible).
 The current set of templates builds JunOS, but could equally build Ubiquiti, Cisco, Arista, etc.

 This was originally written to build JunOS router configs for the IETF Meeting network.
 We kept running into issues where the config would slowly drift over the course of the meeting.
 When we'd unpack the gear at the start of the next meeting we'd have to remember what had changed and why, figure out what needed to be updated for this meeting, etc. The would generally take many many hours of faffing - with the templated config, it's now a few minutes.

 ## Quick start:

 **Note**: This should generally be run from the same directory where the templates are, as it makes tab-completion work.

+This has been extended to use templates in the directory you are calling from (cwd), and if not found, then a template in `<script_dir>/<platform>` where platform defaults to JunOS.
+This allows one to have base templates and replace them with sire specific ones.
+Currently very few are actually base...

 ```bash
 $ ./build.py -r rtra all.j2